Discover the Warmth of Wool

 Qiviut – The qiviut or musk ox wool accessories we offer are made from the soft underfur of the musk ox.
 The fibers are very long and when made into textiles the wool is about eight times as warm as sheep’s wool.
 Qiviut textiles do not shrink when washed, as the wool does not have the felting properties of sheep’s wool.
 Qiviut is an outstanding example of a wool developed naturally to withstand extreme conditions that can be knitted into scarves and caps making full use of the highly developed properties of an unusual wool.

-Possum – Lothlorian is a New Zealand company offering a range of possum/Merino woolens, designed and crafted in their specialised knitting plant located on the outskirts of Aukland.
-The blended yarn is 40% New Zealand possum fur, 50% Merino wool and 10% nylon to stablize and strengthen the yarn.
+Possum – Lothlorian is a New Zealand company offering a range of possum/Merino woolens, designed and crafted in their specialized knitting plant located on the outskirts of Auckland.
+The blended yarn is 40% New Zealand possum fur, 50% Merino wool and 10% nylon to stabilize and strengthen the yarn.
 The unique soft pointed ends and hollow core of possum fur, combined with the Merino wool provide an extremely light, soft and luxurious fiber.

 Discover the Warmth of Wool!
 Enjoy the quality, durability and practicality of the woolens we offer.